awsdocs/amazon-lightsail-developer-guide/doc_source/understanding-networking-resources-in-lightsail.md

 ## Load balancers<a name="networking-resources-load-balancers"></a>

 You can create *load balancers* to add redundancy or to handle more traffic\.
-For more information, see [Load balancers in Amazon Lightsail](understanding-lightsail-load-balancers.md)\.
+For more information, see [Amazon Lightsail load balancers](understanding-lightsail-load-balancers.md)\.